Skip to content

 The University is committed to providing an environment that is free from Discrimination, Bullying and Harassment.
 The University takes all reasonable steps to ensure Employees are treated with dignity and respect and adopts a zero-tolerance approach to Bullying and Harassment.

-Complaints of Discrimination, Bullying and Harassment are treated seriously by the University and Employees are provided with the opportunity to raise a Complaint of Discrimination, Bullying and Harassment in accordance with the Discrimination, Bullying and Harassment Complaints against Employees Procedure.
+Complaints of Discrimination, Bullying and Harassment are treated seriously by the University and Employees are provided with the opportunity to raise a Complaint of Discrimination, Bullying and Harassment in accordance with the Employee Complaints Policy.

-The University acknowledges that Employees may experience Domestic and Family Violence in their personal lives and that this may impact on an Employee's attendance at work or their ability to perform work activities.
-The University is committed to supporting Employees experiencing Domestic and Family Violence to continue to participate in work activities.
-Support arrangements are outlined in the Employee Domestic and Family Violence Support Procedure.
+The University acknowledges that Employees may experience Family and Domestic Violence in their personal lives and that this may impact on an Employee's attendance at work or their ability to perform work activities.
+The University is committed to supporting Employees experiencing Family and Domestic Violence to continue to participate in work activities.
+Support arrangements are outlined in the Employee Family and Domestic Violence Support Procedure.

 4.3.3 Flexible working arrangements